Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Discussion

-Beyond this archival program, we expect to apply our method to other state-of-the-art observational surveys of galaxies at even higher redshifts.
-Large surveys with sky coverage similar to SDSS from the Dark Energy Spectroscopic Instrument (DESI), particularly the Luminous Red Galaxies (LRGs) and Emission Line Galaxies (ELGs) \citep[see][and references therein]{Lan:2023_desiVisual}, will allow the identification of cosmic web filaments out to $z\simeq1.6$.
-The Subaru Prime Focus Spectrograph \citep[PFS;][]{Takada14} will also be extremely valuable in this enterprise, as the PFS Galaxy Evolution program will observe up to half a million galaxies at redshifts $0.7 \!\lesssim\! z \!\lesssim\!
+We expect to apply our method to other state-of-the-art observational surveys of galaxies at even higher redshifts.
+Large surveys with sky coverage similar to SDSS from the Dark Energy Spectroscopic Instrument (DESI) \citep[see][and references therein]{Lan:2023_desiVisual}, will allow the identification of cosmic web filaments out to $z\simeq1.6$.
+The Subaru Prime Focus Spectrograph (PFS) Galaxy Evolution program will observe up to half a million galaxies at redshifts $0.7 \!\lesssim\! z \!\lesssim\!
 7$ , including a deep survey of $>10^5$ continuum-selected galaxies out to $z\sim2$ \citep{Greene22}.
-In addition, the Euclid Wide Survey \citep{Euclid22} and the SPHEREx All-sky Survey \citep{Dore16} will provide the large galaxy catalogs needed to reconstruct the cosmic web over most of cosmic time.
-Such datasets will enable us to identify filaments from MCPM cosmic density fields at the peak epoch of star formation activity and test our predictions of a lack of cosmic web dependence of quenching and gas supply of galaxies in the first $\approx4$ Gyr of the universe.
+In addition, the Euclid Wide Survey \citep{Euclid22} and the SPHEREx All-sky Survey \citep{Dore16} will provide the large galaxy catalogs needed to reconstruct the cosmic web over most of the cosmic time.
+Such datasets will enable us to identify filaments from MCPM cosmic density fields at the peak epoch of star formation activity and test our predictions of a lack of cosmic web dependence of quenching and gas supply of galaxies in the first $\approx$4 Gyr of the universe.

-Additionally, the {\it James Webb Space Telescope} (JWST), thanks to programs such as JADES \citep{Cameron:2023_jadesISM}, will provide galaxy spectra at the epoch of cosmic dawn ($z\gtrsim4$) over much smaller fields of view.
+Additionally, the {\it James Webb Space Telescope} (JWST), thanks to programs such as JADES \citep{Eisenstein23}, will provide galaxy spectra at the epoch of cosmic dawn ($z\gtrsim4$) over much smaller fields of view.
 This will allow us to generate limited cosmic web reconstructions in the first $\sim$1 Gyr of the universe.
 Ultimately, our filament finding method can be applied to galaxy catalogs observed by the Roman Space Telescope, especially the planned High Latitude Wide Area Survey, which will observe millions of galaxies up to $z\sim3$ \citep{Wang:2022_romanHLSS}.